 Fig. 5 Gap Lapping

-3.18 Optional Tests – Special tests to be carried out, when required, by agreement between CTC Manufacturer and purchaser.
+3.18 Optional Tests — Special tests to be carried out, when required, by agreement between CTC manufacturer and purchaser.

-3.19 Overlapping – It refers to the lapping form that the edges of the adjacent paper tape of the same lapping layer are mutually overlapped.
+3.19 Overlapping — It refers to the lapping form that the edges of the adjacent paper tape of the same lapping layer are mutually overlapped.